FactorPrism®

 Water system complaints showed fascinating seasonal patterns with anomalies:

-• Sharp spikes every July and December like clockwork
+Sharp spikes every July and December Like clockwork seasonal stress

 The Power of Automatic Pattern Detection